Croquetas de Jamón Serrano

 Use a little oil or butter to lightly grease a large bowl and pour your bechamel mixture into it.
 Leave it uncovered for about an hour until it is cool enough to go in the fridge, then cover it with cling film and put it in the fridge overnight.

 If you don’t have time to leave the mixture in the fridge overnight then you should leave it there for a minimum of 4 or 5 hours.

 Cooking Method Part 2: Making the Croquetas

-Now break the eggs into a bowl and use a fork to whisk them to a smooth consistency.
-Pour all the breadcrumbs on to a dry plate and spread them out evenly.
+Now break the eggs into a bowl and whisk them with a fork.
+Pour the breadcrumbs on to a dry, flat plate and spread them out evenly.

 At this stage I line a baking tray with cling film and sprinkle a little flour over it.
 This is where I put each of the croquetas once formed.